-- "Fish diet fraction" means the percentage of the total fish and/or shellfish in an individual's diet that is obtained or has the potential to be obtained from the site. - "Food crop" means any domestic plant that is produced for the purpose of, or may be used in whole or in part for, consumption by people or livestock.
-This shall-includes nursery, root, or seedstock to be used for the production of food crops. - "Free product" means a nonaqueous phase liquid that is present in the soil, bedrock, groundwater or surface water as a districtdistinct separate layer.
+- "Food crop" means any domestic plant that is produced for the purpose of, or may be used in whole or in part for, consumption by people or livestock.
+This shall-includes nursery, root, or seedstock to be used for the production of food crops. - "Free product" means a nonaqueous phase liquid that is present in the soil, bedrock, groundwater or surface water as a district distinct separate layer.
 Under the right conditions, if sufficient free product is present, free product is capable of migrating independent of the direction of flow of the groundwater or surface water. - "Gastrointestinal absorption fraction" means the fraction of a substance transported across the gastrointestinal lining and taken up systemically into the body. - "Groundwater" means water in a saturated zone or stratum beneath the surface of land or below a surface water. - "Hazard index" means the sum of two or more hazard quotients for multiple hazardous substances and/or multiple exposure pathways.

-"Hazardous sites list" 29 means the list of hazardous waste sites maintained under WAC 173-340-330.
+"Hazardous sites list" means the list of hazardous waste sites maintained under WAC 173-340-330.